justinwin13/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock paper scissors
-A rock, paper, scissors game made using html, css, and javascript.
+This is a rock paper scissors game made using HTML, CSS, and Javascript.